Updated: 05/27/18 | May 27th, 2018

 How to Save Money in Western Europe

-- Fly Cheap.
-If you know where you’re going and a train won’t do, try to book flights early.
+- Fly Cheap – If you know where you’re going and a train won’t do, try to book flights early.
 You can often get one-euro fares from many of the discount airlines like Transavia, Easyjet, Air Berlin, and Ryanair.
-Watch out for fees, though.
-There are many cheap ways to get across Europe.
+MORE: There are many cheap ways to get across Europe.

-- Take the Free Tours.
-One of the great things about Europe is that you can find free walking tours in all the major cities.
+- Take the Free Tours – One of the great things about Europe is that you can find free walking tours in all the major cities.
 They can be a great way to see the city attractions, learn some history, and get your bearings without spending any money.
 Almost every city in Europe has a free walking tour available.
 Your hostel or the tourism board will have details!

-- Get a Rail Pass.
-Eurail Passes have saved me hundreds of dollars when I traveled around.
+- Get a Rail Pass – Eurail Passes have saved me hundreds of dollars when I used them.
 If you are traveling far distances and through many countries, they are a great deal.
 Here’s more information how to pick a Eurail pass.

-- Get a city tourist card.
-Local tourism offices issue a tourist card for all their attractions, tours, and restaurants.
+- Get a city tourist card – Local tourism offices issue a tourist card for all their attractions, tours, and restaurants.
 This card gives you free entry and substantial discounts on all the attractions and tours in a city, free local public transportation (a huge plus), and discounts at a few restaurants and shopping malls.
 They save a ton of money.
-In Oslo Norway, the VisitOslo card saved me 27 EUR and I got free public transportation.
-By buying the Paris museum pass, I saved 78 EUR off the normal price of the museums, and I saved over 65 GBP with the London card.
-If you plan on doing a lot of sightseeing, get this card.
+If you plan on doing a lot of sightseeing, get one of these cards.

 What’s a good daily budget in Europe?